SonarSource/sonar-ui-common/README.md

 - [ ] Expose sonar-ui-common from sonar-web to reduce bundle size from extensions, currently it's duplicated in every extensions.
 Also it should help with theming and allows us to remove most of the call to ThemeProvider.
 Our current way of using ThemeProvider everywhere is mostly due to the fact that every extension is loading a different ThemeProvider component (it means that this ThemeProvider is duplicated for each extension).
 - [ ] Better management of theming (currently all extensions needs to reference the theme file from sonar-web in their build)
 - [ ] CSS of component based on theme (we currently rely on the fact that all usage of sonar-ui-common also compile CSS of components with the correct CSS custom properties setup)
-- [ ] Embbed translations in the lib (currently we rely on the fact that the translation bundle will be made available by sonar-web, the lib can't be started in standalone mode, there would be not translations)
 - [ ] Add release button in burgr
 - [ ] Display failing jobs in burgr